 Figure 1.
 Data rate vs range of wireless technologies used in IoT systems.

-This is a valid alternative, mainly implemented to connect smart devices in smart grid [4] or smart city [5].
-For example, in the Italian scenario the energy company E-Distribuzione uses this consolidated technology to communicate with electric smart-meters, such as its energy meters (second-generation energy meters), which implement remote monitoring and/or remote control, in real time.
+This is a valid alternative mainly used to connect smart devices to the smart grid [4] or a smart city [5].
+For example, in Italy, the energy company, E-Distribuzione, uses this consolidated technology to communicate with electric smart meters, such as its energy meters (second-generation energy meters), which carry out remote monitoring and/or remote control, in real time.

-Powerline technology has many advantages such as accessibility to any electrical outlet, scalability and absence of interference with nearby networks.
-The disadvantages of Powerline may depend on the poor quality of the electrical system and the lower data rate [6].
+Powerline technology has many advantages, such as its accessibility from any electrical outlet, scalability and the absence of interference with nearby networks.
+Its disadvantages may be related to the poor quality of the electrical system and the lower data rate [6].

-In the hospital context, Wi-Fi has now replaced wired Ethernet.
-In addition, more and more machines such as cardiac telemetry systems, real-time location systems, patient monitors and hospital procedures such as orders for medical or drug tests, nursing communications and internet services for guests, use these protocols also to transmit sensitive data.
+In the hospital context, Wi-Fi has now replaced the wired ethernet.
+In addition, more and more machines, such as cardiac telemetry systems, real-time location systems and patient monitors, as well as hospital procedures, such as medical or drug test requests, nursing communication and guest internet services, also use these protocols to transmit sensitive data.

-Implantable cardiac devices such as pacemakers, defibrillators, etc., are completely immune to Wi-Fi interference, even when operating at maximum power.
-The ANSI/AAMI PC69 standard establishes the criteria of electromagnetic immunity for pacemakers and ICD (Implantable Cardioverter Defibrillator) in the frequency range between 450 MHz and 3 GHz [7].
+Implantable cardiac devices, such as pacemakers and defibrillators, are completely immune to Wi-Fi interference, even when operating at maximum power.
+The ANSI/AAMI PC69 standard establishes the criteria for the electromagnetic immunity for pacemakers and the implantable cardioverter defibrillator (ICD) in the frequency range between 450 MHz and 3 GHz [7].
 In particular, the standard prescribes the electromagnetic compatibility tests that must be carried out at the different frequencies included in this range.

-Assessments of potential critical interactions are always a matter of study in biomedical industries.
-In the clinical field there have been errors in the formulation of diagnoses caused by electromagnetic interferences and wrong interpretations due to altered biometric measurements.
-For some pathologies it might be useful to have sterile environments protected by Wi-Fi signals for patient care (Radio Quiet Zone).
-In these cases, the only way to transmit data would be to connect the measuring devices with shielded Ethernet lines or even more easily through the Powerline.
+Assessments of potential critical interactions are continuously being researched in biomedical industries.
+In the clinical field, there have been errors in the formulation of diagnoses caused by electromagnetic interference and incorrect interpretations due to altered biometric measurements.
+For some pathologies, it might be useful to have sterile environments protected from Wi-Fi signals for patient care (radio quiet zones).
+In these cases, the only way to transmit data would be to connect the measuring devices using shielded ethernet lines or, even more easily, through the powerline.

-This paper describes an IoT system based on the Powerline communication, suitable for use in cases where it is not possible to use the Wi-Fi network.
-The proposed system makes it possible both to read data remotely and to control the system, using a double link transmission system.
+This paper describes an IoT system based on PLC suitable for use in cases where it is not possible to use the Wi-Fi network.
+The proposed system makes it possible both to read data remotely and to control the system using a double link transmission system.

-the powerline communication
+powerline communication